wmarshall484/DSI_LECTURES_2/multi-armed-bandit/jack_bennetto/jb-multi-armed-bandit.md

 # Conjugate Priors

-A conjugate prior for a likelyhood is a class of functions $\mid$ if the prior is in the class, so is the posterior.
+A conjugate prior for a likelyhood is a class of functions such that if the prior is in the class, so is the posterior.

 Likelihood                 | Prior
 ---------------------------|------------